krzysztofzablocki/Sourcery/guides/Usage.md

 - `--args` - Additional arguments to pass to templates.
 Each argument can have explicit value or will have implicit `true` value.
 Arguments should be separated with `,` without spaces (i.e. `--args arg1=value,arg2`) or should be passed one by one (i.e `--args arg1=value --args arg2`).
 Arguments are accessible in templates via `argument.name`.
 To pass in string you should use escaped quotes (`\"`) .
 - `--watch` [default: false] - Watch both code and template folders for changes and regenerate automatically.
 - `--verbose` [default: false] - Turn on verbose logging
-- `--quiet` [default: false] - Turn off any logging, only emmit errors
+- `--quiet` [default: false] - Turn off any logging, only emit errors
 - `--disableCache` [default: false] - Turn off caching of parsed data
 - `--prune` [default: false] - Prune empty generated files
 - `--version` - Display the current version of Sourcery